mymindishazel/marv-docs/commands/settings/permissions.md

 <br><br><br>

 ## Blacklists

-- They are useful for smaller servers
-- The people on the blacklist will be unable to use Marv
+The people on the blacklist will be unable to use Marv

 ### -blacklist
 Displays which users and roles are on the blacklist